Pixelshiftarr/struve-geodetic-arc/README.md

 # Struve Geodetic Arc

-First ever web mapping project.
 Visualisation of the 34 triangulation points of the Struve Geodetic Arc, which have been part of the [UNESCO World Heritage](https://whc.unesco.org/en/list/1187/) since 2005.

 ## Libraries and tools used: